ccasil/Tips-and-Templates/Algorithms.md

 ## Algorithmic Paradigms

-* Greed: Build up a solution incrementally, myopically optimizing some local criterion
+* Greedy: Build up a solution incrementally, myopically optimizing some local criterion
 * Divide-and-Conquer: Break up a problem into independent subproblems; solve each subproblem; combine solutions to subproblems to form solution to original problem
 * Dynamic Programming: Break up a problem into a series of overlapping subproblems; combine solutions to smaller subproblems to form solution to large subproblem